 corporate tax rate

-Mining and petroleum companies are subject to corporate tax at the rate of 35%.
+Resident companies and permanent establishments of foreign companies are subject to corporate income tax at the rate of 25%.

 Companies engaged in non-traditional export, manufacturing, farming, agro-processing, hotels, waste processing, free-zones, rural banking, residential construction, unit trust schemes and venture capital financing qualify for reduced tax rates.